helping people maximize their travel experience

 1. Know your festival wisely.
 Its good to know how crowded a specific festival could get.
 Which one allows you to shoot freely?
 Which ones most people go to?
 Which one will get your camera damaged by water?
 This will do wonders for you.

 2. Find out Parade Routes.
 Its good to ask organizers where parades would pass through hours before the event.
 This will allow you to scout the area for possible vantage points for your shooting spree.
 Know which areas parades will stop.
 Most photographers are in that area.
 Find areas that will give you a different perspective than usual like on a 2nd floor building, an overpass, a platform, the roof of a truck, etc. Make sure to make arrangements ahead of time and ask permission if need be.
+Understanding how a festival traffic flow will also help big-time.
+I have a post about that here so do click to find out.

 3. Shoot during Assembly Times.
 If you think nothing happens during assembly then you’re missing a lot of photo opportunities.
 It is during this time that participants have their dress rehearsals.
 They also do their make up retouches here, and it is where you will find participants still looking fresh.
 If they’re a dance group, they practice some of their routines here.
 It is also at this point that you can have people pose for you all dressed up because they’re not conscious yet of marching or choreography.
 For festivals with final showdown contests, they would have a second Assembly area right after the street parade.
 This is also a great time to shoot.